LF-Bioinformatics/SNF/README.md

 -a:  Optional - Adapter sequence to be trimmed from small RNA fastq(s).
 If no adapter is supplied, Trimalore! auto detect adapter will be used.

--r:  Optional - Maximum length ratio of spacer/total sequence used by GRF.

 -h:  Help - Help page.

+CONFIGURATION NOTE
+Please ensure that the INSTALL_DIR variable inside the configuration file is set to the software installation directory.

-This software is an open-source tool and is released under the 3-clause BSD license.
+This software is an open-source and is released under the 3-clause BSD license.